-Preparing GitHub for Reactive Tutorials and Projects
+Preparing GitHub for Agentic Tutorials and Projects

 There are several ways to interact with GitHub.
 In this course, we will use GitHub Desktop, which provides a visual interface to interact with GitHub and is independent of any IDEs.
 If you are proficient with git, you don’t have to use GitHub Desktop.
 However, we can only help with GitHub Desktop, so if you use anything else, you will be on your own.